dthung99/AI_small_project/README.md

 # small_project
-This repository consist of code from small learning projects.
+This repository consist of code from small AI learning projects.